Telehealth Appointment Booking Refresh

 My impact

-I led the UX/UI design efforts to revamp the appointment booking experience of the Zócalo Health journey.
-I collaborated with UX Researchers to better understand the users’ needs and uncover potential low-hanging fruit design opportunities during the appointment booking process.
-My role culminated in creating fully functioning prototypes to present to the Zócalo Health leadership team.
+I led the design efforts to reimagine the appointment booking experience within the Zócalo Health journey.
+I collaborated with UX Researchers to better understand users’ needs and uncover low-effort opportunities for improving the experience.

 TL;DR